 Furthermore, if you are biking while intoxicated and end up causing a car accident and injuring a driver, you may be held liable for the collision.
 Since civil law is more lenient than criminal law, you could end up paying tens of thousands of dollars or even more in damages.

-If you are facing DWI charges in Bryan or College Station, contact The Law Office of Shane Phelps, P.C. today at (979) 773-7028 for a free initial consultation.
+If you are facing DWI charges in Bryan or College Station, contact Shane Phelps Law. today at (979) 773-7028 for a free initial consultation.
 Available 24/7!